contiv/vpp/README.md

 ```
 Note that this installer has been tested only for
 [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)-managed
 clusters.
-After installing, please proceed with `kubeadm init` and `kubeadm join` workflow to deploy your Kubernetes cluster, or reboot the node if the cluster has been already initialized.
+After installing, please proceed with `kubeadm reset`, `kubeadm init`
+and `kubeadm join` workflow to deploy your Kubernetes cluster, or reboot the node if the cluster has been already initialized.

 #### 2. Deploy Kubernetes Cluster
 Now deploy your k8s cluster, e.g. using [kubeadm](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/).